San Salvador: History

 In 1917, an earthquake during an eruption of the nearby San Salvador volcano damaged the city, but it escaped additional damage because the lava flowed down the back side of the volcano.
 On 2 December 1931, president Arturo Araujo was ousted by a military coup d'état and replaced by the military Civic Directory.
 The directory named vice-president Maximiliano Hernández Martínez as president and Araujo went into exile.
 The Hernández Martínez regime lasted from 4 December 1931 to 6 May 1944.

-In 1964, the Christian Democratic Party candidate, José Napoleon Duarte, an engineer, was elected mayor; he served from 1964 to 1970.
+In 1964, the Christian Democratic Party candidate, José Napoleón Duarte, an engineer, was elected mayor; he served from 1964 to 1970.
 During his term he ordered construction of the Pancho Lara park in the Vista Hermosa neighborhood, renewed the electrical grid, and set up a system of schools for adult education.
 The 1960s to the 1980s were the golden age of San Salvador in all aspects of security, quality of life, and modernization.

 Today the tallest building in the country has 28 floors and is 110 meters high.
 With the commencement of the Salvadoran Civil War in the 1980s, many modernization projects were halted.
 Examples of suspended projects include a 40-story government building approximately 160 meters in height, and the Sheraton Hotel Tower, a 26-story building with a rotating restaurant on top.

 In 1969, celebrations in the Estadio Cuscatlán were held in honor of the returning troops from the Football War with Honduras.
 The Boulevard de los Héroes (Boulevard of the Heroes) was named after the Salvadoran soldiers who fought there.
 The 1986 San Salvador earthquake destroyed many government buildings and other important structures, injuring and killing hundreds.
 Thousands of people were displaced by the disaster and many struggled to find shelter in the ruins.

 In 1986, Mayor Morales Ehrlich closed streets in the downtown of the city to create a large pedestrian mall, which has resulted in chronic traffic congestion.

 The Chapultepec Peace Accords were signed on 16 January 1992, ending 12 years of civil war.
 The signing is celebrated as a national holiday with people flooding downtown San Salvador in the Plaza Gerardo Barrios and in La Libertad Park.

 Since 2009, Mayor Norman Quijano has worked for the redevelopment of parks and historic buildings in the Rescate del Centro Histórico, which involves the removal of street vendors.
 This has led to several riots in the area, but he has managed to place the vendors in new markets where they can operate their own stalls.